Can Snapchat Detect a Screen Recorder?

 Screen Capture with iPhone

-If you would like to take a screenshot of a Snapchat conversation/video without being detected, there are a few ways to do it.
+If for whatever reason you would like to take a screenshot of a Snapchat conversation/video without being detected, there are a few ways to do it.

 - Use another phone.
 The simplest and the safest way is to use another phone to record the screen of your main phone.
 This works for both Android and iOS.
 Quality won’t be perfect, but you can get a usable image by taking a picture of a phone screen.

-- Quicktime.
+- QuickTime.
 This one is for iPhone users.
-Install Quicktime on the computer and then connect your iPhone to it.
-Open Quicktime and choose “File”, then “New Movie Recording”.
+Install QuickTime on the computer and connect your iPhone to it.
+Open QuickTime and choose “File” then “New Movie Recording.”
 Hover the mouse over the recording button and a menu with additional recording options will appear.
 Choose your iPhone as movie recording input.

 - Google Assistant.
 This one is for Android users.
 Open Snapchat and find the message or photo you want to save.
 After that, activate the Google Assistant and ask it to take a screenshot (you can either type it or say it).
 Then, save the screenshot to the cloud or upload it to Google Photos.
 You can’t save the screenshot to your phone’s gallery.

 - Use an app.
-On Android or a jailbroken iPhone, there are many free third-party screenshot or screen recorder apps.
-You can easily find one that bypasses Snapchat’s detection; just install an app, do a screenshot in a conversation with a friend who you’ve explained the situation too, and see if Snapchat detects the screen capture.
+On Android or a jailbroken iPhone, there are many free third-party screenshot and screen recorder apps.
+You can easily find one that bypasses Snapchat’s detection.
+Just install an app, take a screenshot in a conversation with a friend who you’ve explained the situation too, and see if Snapchat detects the screen capture.